ncbi/vadr/documentation/install.md

 ---
 ### **Note to internal NCBI users**

-Contact Eric Nawrocki (eric.nawrock@nih.gov) to find out the path to the centrally installed copy of VADR at NCBI (`<ncbi-vadr-install-dir>`)
+Contact Eric Nawrocki (eric.nawrock@nih.gov) to find out the path to the centrally installed copy of VADR at NCBI (`<ncbi-vadr-install-dir>`).

-Then, to set up your environment variables follow the instructions below but replace:
-`<full path to directory in which you ran vadr-install.sh>` with
+Then, to set up your environment variables, follow the instructions below but replace: `<full path to directory in which you ran vadr-install.sh>` with `<ncbi-vadr-install-dir>`
-`<ncbi-vadr-install-dir>`

 ---

 ### Instructions for setting environment variables output by `vadr-install.sh`

 ```
 The final step is to update your environment variables.
 (See vadr/README.txt for more information.)